The Star-Spangled Banner.

 Two hundred years ago, the triumph of this scarred and war-torn flag against all odds helped define our national character and identity.

-Just weeks ago, perhaps the most preeminent fashion and furnishings designer of our time, Ralph Lauren, was honored with the James Smithson Bicentennial Medal for his leading role in restoring the tattered flag–the original Star Spangled Banner–so that it can be displayed at the National Museum of American History as a national treasure for all citizens to behold.
+Ralph Lauren, potentially the most preeminent fashion and furnishings designer of our time.
+Just weeks ago, Ralph Lauren received the James Smithson Bicentennial Medal.
+He received the medal for restoring the tattered flag.
+The flag can now be displayed at the National Museum of American History as a national treasure for all citizens to behold.

-Sixteen years ago, Lauren donated $13 million to preserve the deteriorated Star-Spangled Banner, and now the grand 30 x 42-foot flag will continue to inspire thousands who see it displayed in its glory at the Smithsonian’s National Museum of American History.
+Sixteen years ago, Lauren donated $13 million to preserve the deteriorated Star-Spangled Banner.
+Now the grand 30 x 42-foot flag will continue to inspire thousands.
+The flag is displayed in its glory at the Smithsonian’s National Museum of American History.

-But how did this grand flag make its journey from unlikely triumph at the Battle of Baltimore in 1814 to become the inspiration for our National Anthem and the national treasure it is today?
+But how did this grand flag make its journey from unlikely triumph at the Battle of Baltimore in 1814?
+How did it become the inspiration for our National Anthem and the national treasure it is today?

-As with all great stories, the story of the Star-Spangled Banner is one filled with heroes who had vision, talent, courage and determination that helped define America.
+The story of the Star-Spangled Banner is one filled with heroes who had vision, talent, and courage.
+In addition, determination that helped define America.

 The flag was there due to the vision of George Armistead, the commander of the fort.

-To give perspective to the massive size of the flag, here’s a view of how a replicate flag flying over Fort McHenry, one of the best-preserved star-shaped forts in the world, looks today.
+Let’s give perspective to the massive size of the flag.
+For instance here’s a view of how a replicate flag flying over Fort McHenry looks today.
+Fort McHenry is one of the best-preserved star-shaped forts in the world.

 And here’s a look from a ground-level vantage point.